 During the past year as part of its routine tracking procedures, BWM noticed an increase in the amount of TENORM waste going to landfills.
-After further investigation, it was determined that this increase was largely due to the development of the Marcellus Shale in Pennsylvania and the resulting wastes containing TENORM-specifically, the sludges resulting from the treatment of wastewaters associated with drilling activities.
+After further investigation, it was determined that this increase was largely due to the development of the Marcellus Shale in Pennsylvania and the resulting wastes containing TENORM - specifically, the sludges resulting from the treatment of wastewaters associated with drilling activities.
 In addition, while monitoring Marcellus waste disposed in landfills, BWM has learned that these particular waste streams, in regards to TENORM, are not consistent over time or on any production or geographic basis.

 BWM, in conjunction with the Bureau of Radiation Protection (BRP), is developing a strategy for further evaluation and management of these TENORM-containing wastes.
-Led by BRP, the Department ultimately will be conducting a comprehensive study of the radioactive materials (TENORM) generated during the development of oil and gas resources.
-The study would last 12 to 14 months after the date of implementation and should provide the Department with the information necessary to continue to effectively manage these materials and ensure that public health and the environment continue to be protected.
+Led by BRP, the Department is conducting a comprehensive study of the radioactive materials (TENORM) generated during the development of oil and gas resources.
+Sampling under the study began on April 16, 2013.
+The study is projected to be completed in approximately 12 to 14 months and should provide the Department with the information necessary to continue to effectively manage these materials and ensure that public health and the environment continue to be protected.
 In the short term, the Department is reviewing its existing management approach regarding the disposal of TENORM waste, with the objective of developing additional tools for testing, tracking and monitoring.

-BWM has formed a work group to develop procedures and guidance for testing, tracking and monitoring TENORMcontaining waste relative to the following:
+BWM has formed a work group to develop procedures and guidance for testing, tracking and monitoring TENORM-containing waste relative to the following:

 - Recordkeeping and reporting requirements for generators. - Improved tracking of rejected loads.
-BWM is working towards developing a mechanism through which information on rejected loads is automatically sent to the Department. - Revised Residual Waste Codes. - Development of waste acceptance criteria for landfills. - Waste characterization at the point of generation. - Clarification/finalization of 26R requirements for well sites, centralized impoundments and processing facilities.
+BWM is working towards developing a mechanism through which information on rejected loads is automatically sent to the Department. - Revised Residual Waste Codes. - Development of waste acceptance criteria for landfills. - Waste characterization at the point of generation.

+• Clarification/finalization of 26R requirements for well sites, centralized impoundments and processing facilities.